• Jump to main content

 AI Act

-The AI Act is expected to come into force in August 2024.
-It will then be implemented in phases.
+The AI Act is coming into force in August 2024.
+It has since been implemented in phases.

-Six months after coming into effect, the provisions concerning prohibited practices will be enforced.
+6 months after taking effect, the provisions on prohibited practices are enforced.

-One year after coming into effect, the provisions concerning general-purpose AI models will be enforced, and the regulatory oversight must be established.”
+A year after taking effect, provisions on general-purpose AI models are now in force, and oversight must be in place.

-All AI systems deployed by government agencies that were introduced to the market before the regulation came into effect must comply with the requirements for high-risk AI systems within six years of the regulation’s enactment.
+All AI systems at public sector organisations that were on the market before the regulation took effect must meet the requirements for high-risk AI systems within 6 years.

 • Netherlands AI Coalition

-• Coordinated Plan on AI by the European Commission
+• Coordinated plan on Artificial Intelligence by the European Commission

 This field is for validation purposes and should be left unchanged.